aniela2906/G/README.md

     - .csv with results of all 3 features and the probability of a lesion to be a melanoma

-You might need to change the seperation in your .csv file:
+You might need to change the seperation in your .csv file so the results will be more presentable:

 1. select the data clicking on column A
 2. go to "data" settings